IoTAccessControl/RapidPatch/HOWTO.md

 Exit loop.
 The return code of the buggy function is -1
 ```

 ### Deploy patch remotely via Usart
 You can use the python serial tool to upload the patch to the device.
+In our patch deploy serial tool, you can use `install test-files/bin/test_cve1.json` to install a patch via serial port.
 ```
 # python3 main.py gen test-files/patches/test_cve1.c test-files/bin/test_cve1.bin
 # python3 main.py verify test-files/bin/test_cve1.bin